Why online reviews are important

 Have you ever seen printed material that contains pixelated or blurry images?
 This is often caused by incorporating low resolution images.

-When you resize and make a low resolution image larger to meet the printing specifications of 300 dpi, all you are really doing is stretching the image.
+When you resize and make a low-resolution image larger to meet the printing specifications of 300 dpi, you are really stretching the image.

-Since high resolution images are based upon the number of pixels an image contains, resizing will not create more pixels it will only make each pixel larger by stretching it.
+Since high-resolution images are based on the number of pixels an image contains, resizing will not create more pixels; it will only make each pixel larger by stretching it.

 First of all, if you downloaded your image from the internet without permission you risk Copyright infringement.